kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 You go and start coding...this is what helped me:

-* __Use GitHub or something similar__: building up that above commit map was a nice way to track the progress of my daily coding.
+* __Track your progress with GitHub__: building up that above commit map was a nice way to track the progress of my daily coding.
 Lengthening my "Current Streak" as much as I could was always a nice pat on the back I gave myself.
-Also, my code on GitHub acted as a great reference...I used a lot of it to solve code problems I ran into at both Everyday Health and Revlon.

 * __Write a lot of code, but make sure you maintain a work/life balance__: [I tweeted about coding everyday once](https://twitter.com/kaidez/status/596670528515104768) but Christian Heilmann chimed in saying that a social life is also needed.
-I didn't say that in my original tweet, but he's correct.
+I didn't say that in my original tweet but do agree with him.
+Too many programmers code morning, noon and night while sacrificing their social life.
+To be clear I DEFINETLY don't recommend that.

-[I wrote a blog post May 2012](/learn-javascript-before-jquery/ "Read "5 Reasons Why You Need To Learn To Use JavaScript Before jQuery") where I talked about working with Node for the first time and found it to be not as tough as I thought it would be.
-I that post, I said:

-> _"I don’t know all the answers to Node (and still don’t), but thanks to my JavaScript knowledge, I understand all the questions."_

-I was somewhat implying that I needed to be The Omniscient Developer&trade;.
-That I needed to know the answer to every single solitary question about the web stack if I wanted to have a web dev career.

-I was wrong.
-Really wrong.

-Understanding the questions is what it's all about.
+* __Learn tooling while you lean code__: I had to understand the web stack to fix those work bugs but also had know about preprocessors like Sass, browser-based package managers like npm and build tools like Gulp.
+And I wouldn't have gotten this job if I didn't know this stuff.
+Lots of strides have been made in